 From June into October we grow traditional garden flowers on seven plots in three counties.
 These field grown flowers are the ones your grandmother grew.
 We seek out beautiful, long stemmed varieties that thrive in upstate New York.

-In the spring we plant corms of ranunculus and bulbs of allium and iris to go with the biennials that bloom early like Iceland poppies, dianthus and delphinium.
+June showcases biennials and hardy annuals planted in the fall.
 Then the perennials pop out in June with peony season as the crown jewel.
-As July warms up the hardy annuals mix with the summer perennials and bulbs like liatris and crocosima.
+As July warms up the hardy annuals mix with the summer perennials and bulbs.
 August brings succession after succession of the tender annuals including sunflowers dahlia, zinnia, marigolds, ageratum, celosia, cosmos and amaranth.

 Each week we make mixed bouquets in three sizes to deliver to stores Thursday and sell at Saturday morning at the Oneida County Public Market at Union Station in Utica.